 This semester, we'll examine basic theoretical perspectives in Social Psychology.
 Unfortunately we cannot swallow the entire discipline in one gulp.
-For example, I have somewhat less coverage of topics such as the social psychology of emotions (Dr. Turner picks up some of the slack here.)
 I will focus more on constructs such as "the self" or "self-efficacy" where research allows us to draw more consistent conclusions than on popular, yet conceptually murky, concepts such as "personality."
 I will also discuss basic methodological issues pertinent to Social Psychology, such as experimental demand and reactivity, format construction issues in questionnaires, or drawing causal inferences using more "qualitative" methods such as ethnographies.

 My roles as Instructor are to facilitate and to coordinate the "big picture."
 For each major course section, I will discuss basic perspectives, postulated major processes, and particularly noteworthy empirical findings.
 I'll be calling on you, too, to discuss your experience, your readings and observations.

 I recommend reading my online lectures or "course guides" at the beginning of each unit.
-I try to explicate some of the major themes that you will encounter in your readings, sometimes bring in some cutting edge materials (e.g., brain plasticity and social experience), some of the concepts I feel are less fruitful ("evolutionary psychology"), and some of the conflicts in the discipline.
+I try to explicate some of the major themes that you will encounter in your readings, sometimes bring in some cutting edge materials (e.g., brain plasticity and social experience; dog jealousy!), some of the concepts I feel are less fruitful ("evolutionary psychology"), and some of the conflicts in the discipline.

-To become familiar with major conceptual perspectives in the discipline of Social Psychology, including:
+To be able to describe major conceptual perspectives in the discipline of Social Psychology, including:

-If you DON'T have an FSU ID account, you will need one immediately.
+If you are new and DON'T have an FSU ID account, you will need one immediately.
 Go to the FSU Guide to Computing Resources website (address below).
 Follow the links to register online for your MyFSU account.

 how I can be reached: